dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 - Only expose time granularities (monthly, daily, yearly) that match the available metrics.
   * For example, if a dbt model and its resulting semantic model have a monthly granularity, make sure querying data with a 'daily' granularity isn't available to the user.
 Our APIs have functionality that will help you surface the correct granularities
 - We recommend that time granularity is treated as a general time dimension-specific concept and that it can be applied to more than just the primary aggregation (or `metric_time`).
 Consider a situation where a user wants to look at `sales` over time by `customer signup month`; in this situation, having the ability able to apply granularities to both time dimensions is crucial.
 Note: initially, as a starting point, it makes sense to only support `metric_time` or the primary time dimension, but we recommend expanding that as your solution evolves.
-- You should allow users to filter on date ranges and expose a calendar and nice presets for filtering these
+- You should allow users to filter on date ranges and expose a calendar and nice presets for filtering these.
   * For example: last 30 days, last week etc.

 ### Context and interpretation